THE PURPOSE . . . August 5, 2010Posted by whereschrisscotch in Uncategorized.

 - Taste-tested a good chunk of the 20 breweries in Bend and Sunriver.
 10 Barrel Brewing Company gets my vote.
 Or whatever brewery I am located in at the time.
 The Mac-n-Cheese at Sunriver Brewing Company, with the addition of the in-house smoked steelhead, is well worth the $20.

 - Visited with family, relatives and friends in five states and one province.

 The Midwest is a great place, mostly because of our friends and family, but also because of the natural beauty of the landscape and the seasons.
 Having the chance to see and catch up with friends and family was soooo good.
 And being able to experience winter is something I know I can no longer take for granted.

 Being able to spend a few weeks with my parents, and the home cooking, was really cool.
 It has been a long time since I last lived with them.
 Good times, even if they were plotting to keep our dogs forever.

 The hardest single in-race moment to entering The Order of the Hrimthurs came at mile 120 of the first race – Tuscobia.
 The Winter checkpoint.
 I more or less collapsed on the floor, sleep deprived and in a fair amount of physical discomfort.
 I needed about 5 hours to gather myself for the final 30 mile push.
-The stretch from Birchwood to Winter might somehow continues to be the most difficult section in either Tuscobia or Arrowhead.
+The 33 mile stretch from Birchwood to Winter might somehow be the most difficult section in either Tuscobia or Arrowhead.
 It is a bit of a mystery why this is true, but it is.